twilio/video-quickstart-ios/AudioDeviceExample/README.md

 ### Known Issues

-The AVAudioSession is configured and activated at playback initialization time.
-Ideally, it would be better to activate the AVAudioSession only when audio playback is needed.
+The AVAudioSession is configured and activated at device initialization time.
+Ideally, it would be better to activate the AVAudioSession only when audio playback or recording is needed.